 The very first settlements in Hampi dates back to around 1CE.
 As per the Rock Edicts of Ashoka, it can be predicted that this region was once under a very heavy influence of the Mauryan Empire.
 Talking about trade, Hampi had a good flow of commerce with Vijayanagara.
 And over time, the city witnessed various rulers on its throne.
 The ruins along with the concert halls as well as the bazaars and boulders of this place speak of the eminence of the Vijayanagar empire.

-History Behind its Name.
 Hampi’s name has been derived from one of the old names of Tungabhadra River - Pampa.
-In Kannada language, Pampa became Hampe from which the name of Hampi has been taken.
+In the Kannada language, Pampa became Hampe from which the name of Hampi has been taken.

 It is believed that in the 3rd century, Hampi was an integral part of the Mauryan Empire.
 Many proofs in the form of rock edifices belonging to the timeline of Ashoka have been found in the region which supports this fact.

 In 1336 AD, Hampi was the capital of Vijaynagar and saw limitless expansion in terms of overall success during that time under the guidance of King Krishnadeva Raya of the Tuluva Dynasty.

 Interestingly, there is a legend associated with Hampi which dates back to the time of Ramayana.
 In one of the episodes aka Ramayana kaands both Lord Ram and Lord Lakshman travel to the land of monkeys.
 It is believed that this place was none other than the soil of Hampi.
 Furthermore, there have been various proofs which have been found supporting the same.

-1. Virupaksha Temple.
 This temple is also known as the Pampapathi Temple.
 It traces its roots back to the 7th century and with this, it comes across as one of the oldest functioning temples in India.
 People with religious inclinations are bound to like this place.
 Virupaksha temple is one of the best historical places in Karnataka.